pmurph0305/UnityDebugPhysics/README.md

-# DebugPhysics and DebugVector3 in Unity
+# DebugPhysics, DebugVector3, and DebugRigidbody in Unity

 ## Debug Physics

-Import DebugPhysics folder into your unity project, replace Physics.MethodName calls with DebugPhysics.MethodName and the result will be visualized in play mode.
+Import DebugPhysics and DebugDraw folder into your unity project, replace Physics.MethodName calls with DebugPhysics.MethodName and the result will be visualized in play mode.

 Most static `Physics.MethodName` can be replaced with `DebugPhysics.MethodName` for visualization when those calls are made.